Virtual tours of departments in Gynaecology Oncology

 Radiotherapy (and Brachytherapy)

-There are a number of treatment options for gynaecological cancers and depending on your diagnosis, radiotherapy may be used by itself or in combination with another treatment such as surgery, chemotherapy, hormone therapy and brachytherapy.
+There are a number of treatment options for gynaecological cancers, and depending on your diagnosis, radiotherapy may be used by itself, or in combination with other treatments, such as surgery, chemotherapy, hormone therapy and brachytherapy.

-Our outpatient department provides a comprehensive specialist Consultant-based service for the assessment, treatment and follow-up of cancer patients.
+Our Outpatients department provides a comprehensive service for the assessment, treatment, and ongoing care of cancer patients.

-As a gynaecology oncology patient you may visit this department to meet with the oncology team to discuss potential; chemotherapy, radiotherapy and/or brachytherapy.
+As a Gynaecology Oncology patient, you may visit the department to meet the Oncology team to discuss potential chemotherapy, radiotherapy and/or brachytherapy.

 Gynaecology Outpatients